-Any reference to "Debt Security Holders" or to "holders" or to "Investor(s)" in relation to any Debt Securities shall mean the holders of the Bonds (in the case of Bearer Bonds), the persons in whose name the Bonds are registered (in the case of Registered Bonds), the persons who are for the time being shown in the records of the NCSD or VP Lux as the holders of the Debt Securities (in the case of VS Debt Securities), and shall, in relation to any Bond represented by a Global Bond and any VS Debt Security, be construed as provided below.
+Any reference to "Debt Security Holders" or to "holders" or to "Investor(s)" in relation to any Debt Securities shall mean the holders of the Debt Securities including Commercial Paper and Bonds (in the case of Bearer Bonds), the persons in whose name the Bonds are registered (in the case of Registered Bonds), the persons who are for the time being shown in the records of the NCSD or VP Lux as the holders of the Debt Securities (in the case of VS System Debt Securities), and shall, in relation to any Bond represented by a Global Bond and any VS System Debt Security, be construed as provided below.
 Any reference herein to "Receiptholders" shall mean the holders of the Receipts and any reference herein to "Couponholders" shall mean the holders of the Coupons and shall, unless the context otherwise requires, include the holders of the Talons.